firebase/firebase-ios-sdk/docs/ContinuousIntegration.md

 Release testing is to build up a testing podspecs (CocoaPods podspecs) candidate and test building up a quickstart with CocoaPods.
-If this candidate is successfully built, that means tests in podspecs, e.g. abtesting test spec, are passed and it is a positive signal to build up a release candidate.
+If this candidate is successfully built, that means tests in podspecs, e.g. abtesting test spec, passed and it is a positive signal to build up a release candidate.

 Currently we have two workflows running nightly to test podspecs: